1482: Tatars plunder Kiev, Ukraine.

 1975: All political parties are forbidden in Bangladesh.
 On the same day, five Protestant civilians are killed and seven wounded in a Provisional IRA gun attack on Tullyvallen Orange Hall near Newtownhamilton, Co.
 Armagh.

-1976: Amid soaring temperatures standpipes are connected in Yorkshire as local reservoirs reach their lowest levels in years.
+1976: With temperatures soaring, the first of 11,500 standpipes are connected in Yorkshire as local reservoirs reach their lowest levels in years.

 1977: Tracy Austin, at 14 years, 8 months, 20 days, becomes the youngest female to play in the US Open tennis.